SalomePlatform/yacs/doc/scratch.rst

   **Tree View structure and presentation in the 2D Viewer after body block node creation**

 Now it's time to fill in created block node with a child nodes.
-Select block node item in the Tree View and call **Create a node --> From catalog** item from context popup menu.
+Select block node item in the Tree View and call **Create Node --> Node from Catalog** item from context popup menu.